San Juan Water Filter Project – Dominican Republic

 This project is to implement a clean drinking water filter project, to reduce gastrointestinal illness, in ten communities in the Dominican Republic.
 Fifty Sawyer PointONE filters will be installed to start the program.

 Sawyer Products, Inc. has developed an innovative water filter that uses blood dialysis technology to filter water.
 They produce several models of which two, in particular, could provide a low-cost, dependable and sustainable solution for filtering water for drinking purposes; the Sawyer Point ZeroTWO and the PointONE Bucket Purifier Assembly Kits.

 Both kits come with the filter and accessories to install a system in a five-gallon bucket.
 They also include a syringe that serves to backflush the filter when it clogs up.
 The filter can provide 170 gallons (560 liters) of drinkable water a day.
 It is expected to last ten years with proper backflushing.

 There are two organizations (among others) in the Dominican Republic that have been working for more than 30 years with water programs in rural communities, MUDE (Mujeres en Desarrollo), and INAPA (Instituto Nacional de Agua Potable y Alcantarillado).

-MUDE’s role in the project will be to select the communities, the potential beneficiaries, collect an initial onetime fee, purchase the five gallon buckets, deliver them to the communities, teach beneficiaries on how to put the valve on, and do the follow up for each filter.
+MUDE’s role in the project will be to select the communities, and the potential beneficiaries, collect an initial one-time fee, purchase the five-gallon buckets, deliver them to the communities, teach beneficiaries on how to put the valve on, and do the follow up for each filter.